Greek Tomato Salad and Major R & R

 Then back outside we went to cool off again.
 I had the chance to catch up with my long time friend, Malia who I have known since I was 3 years old.
 We met at dance class and ironically, my dad and her mom went to grade school together.
 After we met in dance, we went to school together through 6th grade and have been friends since.
 We still keep in touch and I love her to pieces.
 It’s always great to see that gorgeous girl.

 We deboarded the boat at about 4:00, and wished the newlyweds well once more before heading home.
 We picked up Moose on the way home.
 He looks like a stud, and no longer smells at all.
 We have our boy back.
-Now I can hug him and kanoodle him again. :smile:
+Now I can hug him and kanoodle him again. 🙂

 Dinner?